mautic/developer-documentation-new/docs/design/notifications.rst

        );
    }

-This use case showcases how the NotificationModel can be integrated into event-driven processes within Mautic.
+This use case shows how to integrate the NotificationModel into event-driven processes within Mautic.
 This example calls the ``addNotification`` method with specific parameters tailored to the Contact export scenario.
 The Translator service handles the ``$message`` parameter to generate a localized message.
 This approach includes the User's Email address in the notification message.
 The system uses the translation key ``mautic.lead.export.being.prepared`` with the parameter ``%user_email%``, replacing it with the actual Email of the User who scheduled the export.
 This method allows for dynamic content insertion into the translated string.
-If the User's Email wasn't necessary in the message, a normal translation string could have been used without parameter replacement.
+If the User's Email weren't needed in the message, the system could have used a normal translation string without parameter replacement.

 The other parameters in the ``addNotification`` call are equally important.
 The system styles the notification as an informational alert using the ``info`` type, which is appropriate for a status update on a scheduled task.
 The false value for ``$isRead`` ensures that the notification appears as unread, drawing the User's attention to this new information.
 The header, like the message, uses a translation key ``mautic.lead.export.being.prepared.header`` to maintain language consistency.
-Null values for the icon class and ``datetime`` mean that the system will use default values for these optional parameters.
-Finally, by passing the $user object, the notification is specifically associated with the user who initiated the export, ensuring it appears in their personal notification panel.
+Null values for the icon class and ``datetime`` mean that the system uses default values for these optional parameters.
+Finally, by passing the ``$user`` object, the notification is specifically associated with the user who initiated the export, ensuring it appears in their personal notification panel.